The Best Probiotics for Weight Loss

 Lactobacillus fermentum, Lactobacillus amylovorus

-L. fermentum and L. amylovorus are two more probiotic strains linked to weight loss.
+Among the numerous probiotics for weight loss listed above, there are also L. fermentum and L. amylovorus—two more strains that can help you shed pounds.
 In one small study, participants who ate yogurt that contained L. fermentum or L. amylovorus lost more body fat during a six-week period than dieters who didn’t.
 (P.S.: Animal research suggests probiotic-rich foods like yogurt may also help improve mental health.)

 Bad for gut health: fake sweeteners

 The best probiotics and foods restore bacterial balance, but others things disrupt it.
 And one culprit may be artificial sweeteners, says Dr. Kahan.
 One 2014 study in mice found that when mice ate certain zero-calorie sweeteners, the numbers and types of bacteria in their guts changed—and not for the better.
 Mice in the study who were fed real sugar did not experience these negative changes.

 Common sense advice on probiotics for weight loss

 One clue you may benefit from a probiotic: If you’ve recently taken antibiotics.
 Antibiotics destroy many strains of gut bacteria, including helpful ones; so next time you are prescribed antibiotics, ask your doctor if you should take probiotics at the same time.
 “It’s also smart to eat in ways that promote a healthy gut,” says Dr. Kahan.
 Diets rich in fruits, vegetables, whole grains, and beans tend to promote healthy gut microbiome, he says.

 - Scott Kahan, MD, director, National Center for Weight and Wellness, Washington, DC.

 - Science Translational Medicine: "Conserved Shifts in the Gut Microbiota Due to Gastric Bypass Reduce Host Weight and Adiposity."